benracine/drones-polar/README.md

 - First is an easy to understand, but unnacceptably slow solution that is O(n^2) on this [branch](https://github.com/benracine/drones-polar/tree/naive-On2)
 - Then there is an O(n * log n ) solution on a TBD branch.
-- And lastly, an O(n) solution on a TBD branch.

 ## Quick Start